georgehenderson/lavaca-parse-authflow/README.md

 lavaca-parse-authflow
 =====================

-A seed application for building a Lavaca app integrated with Parse
+A seed application for building a Lavaca app integrated with Parse.

+The tutorial is available at http://wghenderson.com